 Why did you need to use the term womxn instead of the word women?

-If you rightfully believe that trans women are women, then the word “woman” alone describes all women, which includes trans women without the need to alter the word.
+If you rightfully believe that trans women are women, then the word “woman” alone describes all women.
+This includes trans women without the need to alter the word.

 This is not to say that a trans woman couldn’t use the word womxn to describe herself.
 She has the autonomy to choose the language she feels the most comfortable with.